|

 weeks by a licensed acupuncturist will have significant, enduring relief

+from CTS pain.
 Dr. Naeser believes that these beneficial effects

 may be mediated through a number of mechanisms, including augmented